christianpatrick/shiftpong/README.md

 Fun, Simple and Addicting!

-You can download the game directly from the Apple App Store here: [https://itunes.apple.com/us/app/shiftpong/id955314303](https://itunes.apple.com/us/app/shiftpong/id955314303)
+You can download the game directly from the App Store here: [https://itunes.apple.com/us/app/shiftpong/id955314303](https://itunes.apple.com/us/app/shiftpong/id955314303)

 You can read about the history and updates to the game here: [https://mynameischristian.com/shiftpong-update](https://mynameischristian.com/shiftpong-update)